 Target system accesses to emulation memory are not allowed.

 Target system devices that take control of the bus (for example, DMA controllers) cannot access emulation memory.

-The default emulator configuration maps location 0 hex through 7FFF hex as emulation ROM, and location F000 hex through FEFF hex as emulation RAM.
+The default emulator configuration maps location 0 hex through F5FF hex as emulation ROM, and location F600 hex through FEFF hex as emulation RAM.
+To use the internal ROM and RAM, memory space of these memories must be mapped as emulation memory.